 Traducción al español

-Protection Orders can be obtained at the Maricopa County Superior Court or at any Justice Court.
+Protection Orders can be obtained at the Maricopa County Superior Court or at any Justice or Municipal Court.

 Injunctions Against Harassment and Orders of Protection can be issued by any court in Arizona